LAStools/LAStools/bin/lascopy_README.md

 ## lascopy specific arguments

--match_gps_time         : uses gps time to match data point (default) -match_number_of_return : uses number of returns to match data point (default) -match_classification : uses classification for point matching -match_intensity      : uses intensity for point matching
+-match_gps_time       : uses gps time to match data point (default) (64bit only)
+-match_return_number  : uses number of return to match data point (default) (64bit only)
+-match_classification : uses classification for point matching (64bit only)
+-match_intensity      : uses intensity for point matching (64bit only)
--match_point_source_id: uses point source for point matching
+-match_point_source_id: uses point source for point matching (64bit only)
--match_scanner_channel: uses scanner channel for point matching -match_xy [dist]      : Matches point by x-y coordinates and the specified maximum distance -match_xyz [dist]     : Matches point by x-y-z coordinates and the specified maximum distance -match_xyz_warn [n]   : Issues warning if more than n points are considered for matching for a single point.
+-match_scanner_channel: uses scanner channel for point matching (64bit only)
+-match_xy [dist]      : Matches point by x-y coordinates and the specified maximum distance (64bit only)
+-match_xyz [dist]     : Matches point by x-y-z coordinates and the specified maximum distance (64bit only)
+-match_xyz_warn [n]   : Issues warning if more than n points are considered for matching for a single point.
 This may hint to using a smaller matching distance for improved performance.
+(64bit only)
--copy_classification  : copy classification attribute (default)
+-copy_classification  : copy classification attribute (default) (64bit only)
--copy_elevation       : copy elevation attribute
+-copy_elevation       : copy elevation attribute (64bit only)
--copy_intensity       : copy intensity attribute
+-copy_intensity       : copy intensity attribute (64bit only)
--copy_keypoint_flag   : copy keypoint flag to target
+-copy_keypoint_flag   : copy keypoint flag to target (64bit only)
--copy_overlap_flag    : copy overlap flag to target
+-copy_overlap_flag    : copy overlap flag to target (64bit only)
--copy_synthetic_flag  : copy synthetic flag to target
+-copy_synthetic_flag  : copy synthetic flag to target (64bit only)
--copy_withheld_flag   : copy withheld flag to target
+-copy_withheld_flag   : copy withheld flag to target (64bit only)
 -classification       : Deprecated: copy classification attribute (may be removed in futrue - replaced by copy_classification)
 -elevation            : Deprecated: copy elevation attribute (may be removed in futrue - replaced by copy_elevation)
 -intensity            : Deprecated: copy intensity attribute (may be removed in futrue - replaced by copy_intensity)
 -keypoint_flag        : Deprecated: copy keypoint flag to target (may be removed in futrue - replaced by copy_keypoint_flag)
 -overlap_flag         : Deprecated: copy overlap flag to target (may be removed in futrue - replaced by copy_overlap_flag)
 -synthetic_flag       : Deprecated: copy synthetic flag to target (may be removed in futrue - replaced by copy_synthetic_flag)
 -withheld_flag        : Deprecated: copy withheld flag to target (may be removed in futrue - replaced by copy_ithheld_flag)
 -zero                 : set attribute of points to zero if not found in source
 -unmatched            : copy attributes from source to target by point order
 -ilay [n]             : apply [n] or all LASlayers found in corresponding *.lay file on read